KB-AB82 rev 2

 reason:

-authority column on sandbox is NULL on all 76 rows (no backfill in Phase α)
+authority column on sandbox is NULL on all 76 rows.

 4.3 public.tac_logical_unit.canonical_address_format_version